 But act fast.
 Rumors have been floating around that large development is set to occur here in the next few years.
 You’ll be thankful you experienced authentic Grand Targhee before major changes take place.
 This is truly a little slice of shred heaven.

-Targhee Cat Skiing
+Grand Targhee Cat Skiing

-Where can you access 602 acres of untracked powder, expertise from professional guides, and the powder experience of a lifetime?
+602 acres of untracked powder, expertise from professional guides, and the powder experience of a lifetime?